princeton-nlp/SimCSE/README.md

 ## Use SimCSE with Huggingface

-Besides using our provided sentence embedding tool, you can also easily import our model with HuggingFace's `transformers`:
+Besides using our provided sentence embedding tool, you can also easily import our models with HuggingFace's `transformers`:
 ```python
 import torch
 from scipy.spatial.distance import cosine